araobp/parking/README.md

 Thing             [ ]          [ ]         Cars

-Note: each layer itself involves system integration process of its layer for each use caas!
+Note: each layer itself involves system integration process of its layer for each use case!

 AWS(IoT/EC2/DynamoDB)         [ ]->[ ]->[ ]->[ ]->[ ]->...
             (e.g, launching an EC2 instance, opening HTTP port 80 ...)